-The procedures for the submission and consideration of personal mitigating circumstances are set out in the Request for Extension and Extenuating Circumstances Procedures.

-Students are made aware of these procedures at the start of their programme, and are able to access and complete the request forms via the College's Grade Book system.
+The procedures for the submission and consideration of personal mitigating circumstances are set out in the Extension and Extenuating Circumstances Procedures.
+Students are made aware of these procedures at the start of their programme, and are able to access and complete the request forms via the College's Moodle system.
+This procedure will also outline examples of extenuating circumstances likely to be accepted and rejected.